girover/java-inputs-validator/README.md

 This means that the value of **userRole** must be **admin**, **student** or **teacher**.

 > **Note**
-> All fields are optional as default, which means no rules will be applied to it,
+> All fields are optional as default, which means no rules will be applied to them,

-> if the value of a field is null or empty.
+> if their values are null or empty string.

-> But when using ```required``` rule, so the value can not be null or empty.
+> But when using ```required``` rule, so the value can not be null or empty
+> and all other rules also will be applied.

 > Look at this example

 ```ruby